 - Actively engage and lead youth in outreach activities.
 In Lancaster, K-Teams will primarily serve local immigrant and refugee children through an English language learning based summer program with the School District of Lancaster and other community partners.
 In Lebanon, K-Teams will primarily serve local community children through a summer park program with other local churches.

 - Mentor participants and youth leaders as opportunities present themselves.

-- K-Staff members will seek support and affirmation from family, friends, and church family.
+- Summer staff will seek support and affirmation from family, friends, and church family.

-- Each K-Staff member is asked to find at least five prayer partners who will commit to praying for them and their ministry this summer.
+- Each summer staff member is asked to find at least five prayer partners who will commit to praying for them and their ministry this summer.

 - Room and board are provided for the duration of the assignment.

-- K-Staff will also receive a stipend of $1,250, before taxes, in two increments.
+- Summer staff will also receive a stipend of $150 per week, before taxes.

 K-Staff will be based in Lancaster for training and the first four weeks of K-Teams and will move to Lebanon for the final two weeks of K-Teams.
 The city of Lancaster is a small multicultural center in the middle of a county whose economy is driven by Amish tourism and agriculture.
 Over the past decade, Lancaster has become a destination for refugees from many nations; this has significantly altered the demographics of the area.
 The city of Lebanon is less than an hour north of Lancaster and is about half the size of Lancaster City.
 Similarly, it is a diverse, urban center in a more conservative, agricultural-driven county.
 The climate has four distinct seasons, with hot, humid summers and cold, often snowy winters.